Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 }
 ```

-We now have a static landscape and are set up to start making it more dynamic!
+We now have a static landscape and are set up to make it more dynamic!

 {% CodePen "https://codepen.io/accudio/pen/eYBYEWz" %}